RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 ### React to Structural Trends

 Now we can use the enclosure diagram (see chapter 4) and compare visually results.
-Dependencies that are close to eachothers isn't an issue, we're looking for temporal coupling across (package/project) boundaries, with modules on distant parts of the system.
+Dependencies that are close to each other isn't an issue, we're looking for temporal coupling across (package/project) boundaries, with modules on distant parts of the system.
 You can run such an analysis as a routine on your project (each iteration for example) and spot early decays.

 -----

-## Chapter 9 : Build a Safety Net for Your Architecture
+## Chapter 9: Build a Safety Net for Your Architecture

 ### Know What's in an Architecture

 Automated tests act as a safety net for the software, it's supposed to allow developers to modify the software and ensure there's no regression.
-But tests create dependencies with the tested code, so we have to choose those dependencies carefully.
+But tests create dependencies with tested code, so we have to choose those dependencies carefully.
 The author argues that automated tests should be considered like any other module of the system and designed with the same attention.

-### Analyse the Evolution on a Sytem Level
+### Analyze the Evolution of a System Level

-We've looked at _temporal coupling_ between invdividual modules, now we're focusing on system boundaries between production code and automated tests.
+We've looked at _temporal coupling_ between individual modules, now we're focusing on system boundaries between production code and automated tests.

-To specify to Code Maat production and test code, we've to specify a _transformation_.
+To specify to Code Maat production and test code, we have to specify a _transformation_.
 Create a file `maat_src_test_boundaries.txt` in the repository root, then type in:

 ```text